All Episodes

 And I think that they should come here, but through the legal process.

-But if they're gonna sneak across or come through illegally, then we then we have to consider you a national security.
+But if they're going to sneak across or come through illegally, then we have to consider you a national security party.

 But when I was a kid watching Saturday morning cartoons, I always remember, and it's still stuck in my head, the PSA service announcements that if you're here in the country and not a citizen, you have to register with the government.

-So why not have everybody that's here illegal that's here illegally register?
+So why not have everybody that's here illegally that's here illegally register?

 But if we register everyone, which we could easily do, now we know what the number is.

-Well, but you still not find them all.
+Well, but you still might not find them all.

-Uh look, I get your drift, and I think you're defining in in essence uh the Trump supporters uh basic uh link to Trump on this, is that he's gonna do all that.
+Look, I get your drift, and I think you're defining, in essence, the Trump supporters' basic link to Trump on this is that he's going to do all.

-We're gonna protect it, we're gonna make sure that it's not overrun, and that people that break the law don't get away with it.
+We're going to make sure that it's not overrun and that people that break the law don't get away with it.

-It really it's a law and order issue as much as it is uh any anything else.
+Really, it's a law and order issue as much as it is anything else.

-I don't think they're anywhere near uh this critically uh attentive to it.
+I don't think they're anywhere near this critically attentive to it.

-It's like every I I think most Trump supporters think this isn't complicated, and the efforts to complicate it are how we have gotten into the mess.
+It's like I think most Trump supporters think this isn't complicated, and the efforts to complicate it are how we have gotten into the mess.

 It isn't complicated.